Python-GIS-book/site/_sources/part1/chapter-02/md/03-for-loops.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## For loops using the range function

 A loop can be used to iterate over any list of values in Python.
-So far we have considered only iterating over lists, but we could also write a loop that performs a calculation a specified number of times by using the `range()` function.
+So far we have considered only iterating a `list`, but we could also write a loop that performs a calculation a specified number of times by using the `range()` function.
 Let's consider an example where we use a `for` loop with `value` as the loop variable and `range(5)` as the collection.
 Let's see what happens if we print `value` at each iteration.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}